nixworks/public/news/2015/11/8/index.md

 Venezuela said a U.S. Coast Guard intelligence plane violated its airspace on Friday and that other planes with capacity to gather information were circulating close to the South American country. &quot;Forty-eight hours ago, an intelligence plane for the U.S. Coast Guard took off from the air base

 ### [Spain's interior minister Jorge Fernandez Diaz says the first of more than 1,400 refugees from Syria and Eritrea are being welcomed for resettlement in new homes across the country. ](/news/2015/11/8/spain-s-interior-minister-jorge-ferna-ndez-daaz-says-the-first-of-more-than-1-400-refugees-from-syria-and-eritrea-are-being-welcomed-for-re.md)
-_Context: Eritrea, European migrant crisis, Jorge Fernández Díaz, Spain, Syria, interior minister_
+_Context: Eritrea, European migrant crisis, Jorge Fernandez Diaz, Spain, Syria, interior minister_

 ### [Hossam Bahgat, an investigative reporter for the independent Egyptian news website Mada Masr is detained and is interrogated on charges of publishing false news that could harm the nation. ](/news/2015/11/8/hossam-bahgat-an-investigative-reporter-for-the-independent-egyptian-news-website-mada-masr-is-detained-and-is-interrogated-on-charges-of-p.md)
 Hossam Bahgat&#039;s recent investigative reporting has prominently featured the country&#039;s military intelligence service